-During the current year, the Company undertook a capital reduction by the way of cash distribution of S\$0.10 per share pursuant to Section 78C of the Companies Act and shareholders' approval at the extraordinary general meeting held on 30 April 2019.
+In 2019, the Company undertook a capital reduction by way of cash distribution of S\$0.10 per share pursuant to Section 78C of the Companies Act and shareholders' approval at the extraordinary general meeting held on 30 April 2019.
 The total cash to be distributed to the shareholders amounted to approximately US\$2,557,000.

-As of the end of the reporting period, US\$61,000 (2018: US\$56,000) of the capital reduction distribution remained unpaid and is recognised in "other payables".
+As of the end of the reporting period, US\$61,000 (2019: US\$61,000) of the capital reduction distribution remained unpaid and is recognised in "other payables".